TMarques01/Atari-combat-game/README.md

 # OpenFrameworks Game
-To run this app you will need to install OpenFrameworks in your computer Follow this steps: https://openframeworks.cc/download/
+To run this app you will need to install OpenFrameworks in your computer.

+Follow this steps:
+https://openframeworks.cc/download/